cuihairu/croupier-sdk-go/README.md

 Notes
 - API may evolve; JSON stubs are hand-written for lightweight dev use.
-- For end-to-end demo, run Croupier Core/Agent and the example above; after Agent registers, Core can route to your local handler.
+- For end-to-end demo, run Croupier Server/Agent and the example above; after Agent registers, Server can route to your local handler.
  - Validation errors return as "payload invalid: ..." from handler entry.